 sudo apt install libglu1-mesa-dev freeglut3-dev mesa-common-dev

-sudo apt install libsdl2-dev libsdl2-mixer-dev # Install SDL2 and SDL2_mixer if not already installed
+sudo apt install libsdl2-dev libsdl2-mixer-dev

 ./runner.sh examples/BallDemo.cpp